A call-graph is a relational visualization method. Blackfire profiles are

 your server's CPU actually spends executing your code.

 time spent executing its callees.
-The exclusive time tells you which functions
+The exclusive time tells you which

-want to optimize first.
+you might want to optimize first.

 The I/O time corresponds to the time that the CPU is waiting for input/output